John Anderson (New Zealand businessman, born 1945): Sports administration

-Anderson was appointed chairman of New Zealand Cricket in 1995, and served as New Zealand's representative on the International Cricket Council Executive Board.
+Anderson was appointed chairman of New Zealand Cricket in 1995, and was New Zealand's representative on the International Cricket Council Executive Board.

 Death

 Anderson died in Wellington of health complications on 13 November 2018.

 Honours and awards

 Anderson was awarded the New Zealand 1990 Commemoration Medal, and in the 1995 New Year Honours, he was appointed a Knight Commander of the Order of the British Empire, for services to business management, banking and the community.
 In 2005, he was the inaugural winner of the Blake Medal for demonstrated leadership in many fields – business, sport, environment and the community.
 He was inducted into the New Zealand Business Hall of Fame in 2013.